Shopify/krane/README.md

 `kubernetes-deploy` is a command line tool that helps you ship changes to a Kubernetes namespace and understand the result.
 At Shopify, we use it within our much-beloved, open-source [Shipit](https://github.com/Shopify/shipit-engine#kubernetes) deployment app.

+Why not just use the standard `kubectl apply` mechanism to deploy?
+It is indeed a fantastic tool; `kubernetes-deploy` uses it under the hood!
+However, it leaves its users with some burning questions: _What just happened?_ _Did it work?_

+Especially in a CI/CD environment, we need a clear, actionable pass/fail result for each deploy.
+Providing this was the foundational goal of `kubernetes-deploy`, which has grown to support the following core features:

+​:eyes:  Watches the changes you requested to make sure they roll out successfully.

+:interrobang: Provides debug information for changes that failed.

+:1234:  Predeploys certain types of resources (e.g. ConfigMap, PersistentVolumeClaim) to make sure the latest version will be available when resources that might consume them (e.g. Deployment) are deployed.

+:closed_lock_with_key:  [Creates Kubernetes secrets from encrypted EJSON](#deploying-kubernetes-secrets-from-ejson), which you can safely commit to your repository

+​:running: [Runs tasks at the beginning of the deploy](#deploy-time-tasks) using bare pods (example use case: Rails migrations)

 This repo also includes related tools for [running tasks](#kubernetes-run) and [restarting deployments](#kubernetes-restart).

 ![success](screenshots/success.png)